In Minnesota, theft charges are taken seriously, and the penalties for a conviction can be harsh.

 Contact a Minnesota Criminal Defense Attorney Today

-The punishment for even petty theft can be harsh.
-If you have been charged with committing theft of any kind, you need skilled counsel on your side.
+Authorities can harshly punish even petty theft.
+If authorities charge you with committing theft of any kind, you need skilled counsel on your side.

 Our Minnesota criminal defense attorney has years of experience helping clients fight for their freedom.

 At the Criminal Defense Attorney & Workers Compensation Law Offices of Arechigo & Stokka, we are available 24/7 to take your call.
-Contact us today to get started!
+Contact us today or you can call us at 651-362-4355 to get started.

 Attorney John Arechigo has a passion for criminal defense in St. Paul, MN.
 John received his J.D., from Hamline University School of Law and also carries a Bachelor of Arts from, The University of Minnesota.
 John was named Attorney of the Year for 2019 by Minnesota Lawyer.
 Additionally, John was also named as a 2019 Rising Star and was selected to Minnesota Super Lawyers in 2021.
 He devotes nearly 100% of his practice to defending individuals charged with a crime.